crypticmeta/adderral_auction/README.md

 # Adderrels Auction Platform

 ## Recent Updates
+**WS pledge events scoped by auctionId**
+  - Backend now includes `auctionId` in `pledge:queue:update`, `pledge:queue:position`, and `pledge:processed` payloads.
+  - Frontend listeners in `frontend/src/components/PledgeQueue.tsx` filter refreshes by matching `auctionId` to the active auction.
+**Queue endpoint returns only unprocessed + normalized positions**
+  - `GET /api/auction/:auctionId/pledges` now returns only unprocessed pledges for the auction (queue view purpose).
+  - `queuePosition` is normalized: values not in queue are returned as `null` (instead of `-1`) for cleaner UI display.
+  - User-scoped pledge endpoints also normalize `queuePosition` to `null` when not in queue.
 **Realtime market cap now includes queued pledges**
   - Backend `auction_status` computes `currentMarketCap` from processed BTC (`totalBTCPledged`) plus pending queued BTC for the active auction.
   - New field `pendingBTCPledged` (BTC) is included in the WS payload for transparency.